The Wine at the Last Supper

 “Then Jesus said to them, “Take heed and beware of the leaven of the Pharisees and the Sadducees.”
 “Then they understood that He did not tell them to beware of the leaven of bread, but of the doctrine of the Pharisees and Sadducees” (Matthew 16:6,12).

 Unleavened bread represents Jesus’ body unchanged by the corruption of sin (Mark 14:22) and the cup represents His pure blood, untainted by any trace of sin (John 6:54-56).
-Thus, both the wine and bread were to be eaten without leaven in the Passover and later on in the service of the Lord’s Supper.
+Thus, both the wine and bread were to be eaten without leaven in the Passover and today in the service of the Lord’s Supper.

-There are two “Hebrew” words translated as “wine” in the English Bible.
-The first word is the Strong’s word (3196) “yayin.”
-This word stands for alcoholic wine (Genesis 9:21, Genesis 19:34, Exodus 29:40, 1 Samuel 1:14).
 The second word is the Strong’s word (8492) “tiyrosh.”
-This word stands for non-alcoholic grape juice (Genesis 27:28, Numbers 18:12, Deuteronomy 7:13, Proverbs 3:10).
+This word stands for non-alcoholic grape juice.
+This can be seen in the following example: “Therefore may God give you of the dew of heaven, of the fatness of the earth, and plenty of grain and wine” (Genesis 27:28 also Numbers 18:12; Deuteronomy 7:13; Proverbs 3:10).
 The various translations acceptable for “tiyrosh” are: new wine, first fruits, grape clusters, sweet wine, or freshly pressed grapes.

-Now how did the Jews obtain grape Juice to use at Passover six months before the ripening of grapes?
+How did the Jews obtain grape Juice to use at Passover six months before the ripening of grapes?
 The method used to preserve grape juice in an un-fermented state was done by partially dehydrating fresh grape juice or boiling it to preserve it in a semi-jelly state.
 Then, by adding water to it, it can be restored to its original form.
 In addition, grape juice was obtained by soaking raisins in water.